rahul228646/DSA-and-CP/Graphs/README.md

    ### Dijkstra’s Algo
      - Dijkstra’s is used to find the shortest paths from the source to all vertices in the given graph.
      - Dijkstra’s algorithm doesn’t work for graphs with negative weight cycles.
+     - A graph wiht Negative weight cycle doesn't have a shortest path
      - it uses Priority Queue

        Time : O(E log V)